 A good writer knows how to gradually increase the size and stakes of each challenge.

 The writers lay the groundwork with the myriad of tests and challenges Indy must defeat inside the Incan temple.
-In fact, there’s more conflict in this sequence than most screenplays have in their entirety.
+And there’s more conflict in this sequence than most screenplays have in their entirety.

 This is a sequence that quickly proves…

-1. The storytellers aren’t going to make it easy on Indy, and it only gets worse from here.
+1. The storytellers aren’t going to make it easy on Indy.

 2. Most people don’t make it out of this world alive.

-3. Indy might be uniquely up to the task.
+3. Indiana Jones might be uniquely up to the task.

 “Didn’t You Guys Ever Go to Sunday School?”

 Exposition is a tricky element to master, and most writers botch it big time in their early drafts.
 I still struggle to find interesting and organic ways to convey important information about the plot, the characters, and their backstory without resorting to dream sequences, intrusive flashbacks, voice overs, or verbose dialogue.

 Dream sequences, flashbacks, voice overs, and dialogue are all part of storytelling and can be used effectively.
 When it comes to exposition, however, one of the biggest challenges writers face involves creating and sustaining their story’s momentum.

 A break in the action to unload a ton of backstory or information with a bunch of talking can absolutely destroy a story’s pacing.
 It can also be really boring.

 Done right, however, exposition can be just as entertaining as a well-structured action scene and still give us information about the plot and characters.